 One of the key ways that Tracker reduces battery consumption is that it is activity based.
 It will only record tracks when you are in motion and it requires physical activity permissions to know whether you are moving or stationary.

 In addition to supporting these location access changes, we fixed a number of software defects.

 Later this year, we plan to release location tracking support for ArcGIS Online.
 We launched a beta program in August, and we already have more than 87 organizations testing with over 2300 users being tracked!
-If you are interested in joining the beta program, email us at email@example.com.
+Please see this blog article for details.